Best Supercapacitor Dash Cams 2026: Top 6 Picks

 ✅ Pros

-• HDR night vision holds up well in mixed-light conditions
+• HDR night vision for mixed-light driving conditions

 • Supports up to 256GB microSD storage